0%

 Individual Victorian Public Sector (VPS) agencies may have their own Risk Framework that defines consequence levels that do not align 1:1 with the Business Impact Levels.

-For example, the most critical consequence for a local victorian council is unlikely to "cause exceptionally grave damage to the national interest", which is the the most critical Business Impact Level.
+For example, the most critical consequence for a local Victorian council is unlikely to "cause exceptionally grave damage to the national interest", which is the most critical Business Impact Level.

 Where these are not aligned 1:1, we need to map the VPS consequences to the OVIC Business Impact Levels.